What Are Omega-3s?

 These fatty acids are vital components of cell membranes and possess potent anti-inflammatory properties within the body.
 Additionally, they are renowned for their crucial roles in human development and cardiovascular health.
 [1]

 The human body can produce EPA and DHA from another omega-3 fatty acid called alpha-linolenic acid (ALA).
-ALA can be found in various food sources, such as walnuts, flaxseeds, chia seeds, canola oil, soybeans, and soybean oil.
+ALA can be found in various food sources, such as walnuts, flaxseeds, chia seeds, canola oil, and soybeans.

 However, humans have limited efficiency in converting ALA to EPA and DHA, with research indicating that less than 10% of the consumed ALA transform into EPA or DHA.
 [2]